Ready to Audition? Here's what you need to know.

 Each actor must sign up on our website for an audition appointment.
 Please print and fill out the audition form listed with that show and bring with you.
 Make sure to list all know conflicts, as well as potential conflicts on your form.
 It is important that we know all potential conflicts in order to create the most efficient rehearsal schedule.

 Please arrive 15 minutes before your appointment to check in.
-Bring your completed audition form, resume if you have one, and a current headshot (this can be any recent photo.)
+Bring your completed audition form, resume if you have one, headshots are no longer required.

 Auditions will take place in groups of 4.
 Each actor will sing and may be asked to read from the script.
 Parents or other family members are not allowed in the audition room.

 WHEN WILL I KNOW IF I MADE THE SHOW?

 Rise Up knows the hardest part of auditioning is the waiting!
 The production team will work hard to release the cast list in a timely manner.
 There are many things to consider when casting a show and sometimes the process may take a few days.
 As soon as the final cast list has been created, the production team will post the cast list on the Rise Up website and Facebook page.
 Directions on accepting or declining a role will be posted with the cast list.

 WHAT IS IT LIKE TO BE IN A RISE UP SHOW?